If you want to apply to Washington And Jefferson College, there is no application fee, which means it is free to apply.

-Washington & Jefferson College offers early decision and also offers early action.
-Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
+Washington And Jefferson College offers early decision and also offers early action.
+Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.

-The Early Action deadline is January 15, which is coming up fast!
+🗓️ The Early Action deadline is January 15.
 Washington And Jefferson College will release EA admissions decisions no later than February 15.

-The early decision acceptance rate at Washington And Jefferson College is 86%, compared to an overall acceptance rate of 90%.
-Washington And Jefferson College accepts about 42% of early action applicants and 90% all applicants for all deadlines.
-Last year, Washington And Jefferson College admitted 12 of the 14 students who applied early decison.
-In 2021, Washington And Jefferson College admitted 2,16 of the 4,962 who applied early action.
+The early decision acceptance rate at Washington And Jefferson College is 58%, compared to an overall acceptance rate of 84%.
+In 2022, Washington And Jefferson College admitted 14 of the 24 students who applied early decision.

-Schools that are very difficult to get into, like Washington And Jefferson College, accept fewer than 60% of all applicants.
-At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.
+Schools that are moderately difficult to get into, like Washington And Jefferson College, accept fewer than 85% of all applicants.
+At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Washington And Jefferson College has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the admissions factors where you're strong.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.